yaguozhou/yaguozhou.github.io/_posts/2021-05-15-play-kernel.md

-  randconfig	  - New config with random answer to all options yes2modconfig	  - Change answers from yes to mod if possible mod2yesconfig	  - Change answers from mod to yes if possible listnewconfig   - List new options helpnewconfig   - List new options and help text olddefconfig	  - Same as oldconfig but sets new symbols to their
+  randconfig	  - New config with random answer to all options yes2modconfig	  - Change answers from yes to mod if possible mod2yesconfig	  - Change answers from mod to yes if possible mod2noconfig	  - Change answers from mod to no if possible listnewconfig   - List new options helpnewconfig   - List new options and help text olddefconfig	  - Same as oldconfig but sets new symbols to their